aphiria/aphiria/README.md

 <h1 id="http-headers">HTTP Headers</h1>

 Headers provide metadata about the HTTP message.
-In Opulence, they're implemented by `Opulence\Net\Http\HttpHeaders`, which extends  [`Opulence\Collections\HashTable`](https://www.opulencephp.com/docs/1.1/collections#hash-tables).
+In Aphiria, they're implemented by `Aphiria\Net\Http\HttpHeaders`, which extends  [`Opulence\Collections\HashTable`](https://www.opulencephp.com/docs/1.1/collections#hash-tables).
 On top of the methods provided by `HashTable`, they also provide the following methods:

 * `getFirst(string $name): mixed`
 * `tryGetFirst(string $name, &$value): bool`